ad-freiburg/ad-blog/content/post/project-update/index.md

 The size of updates is currently limited because the whole update is processed as one piece.
 We want to process the update in chunks similar to how queries are computed.
 This will enable larger updates and we also expect a small performance improvement from this.
 Both Update and GSP will benefit from improvments in this area.
 For GSP it is also natural to parallelize the deserialization of the RDF data.

 Implementing the remaining parts of the standard (see [Completeness](#completeness)) will also be an area for future improvement.
 The missing parts are all niche and we expect that they are used sparsely.
 This assesment might change with user feedback, increasing the priority of features.
 A related area are the supported media types for the Graph Store Protocol for input and output of serialized RDF data.
-For output a wide range of media types (ToDo: list) is already supported.
+For output a wide range of media types (CSV, TSV, Turtle, N-Triples, JSON, XML, Binary, QLever JSON) is already supported.
 For input only *Turtle* and *N-Triples* are supported.
 Adding support for more media types here would make QLever more versatile.

 There may also arise the need for extensions to the standardized functionality like the already implemented `TSOP`.
 This will depend on the needs of the users.